 When you visit your favorite online retailer, the cost is right beside the picture.
 On a car lot, there’s a sticker price you can haggle from.
 Why can’t someone just tell you the cost to buy construction accounting software without having to talk to a sales rep?
-Here’s an honest answer.
+Here’s an honest answer for contractors.

 - complexity of system